Sudhakar Mangalodayam: Biography

-Sudhakar Mangalodayam was born Sudhakar P. Nair in Velloor, in Vaikom, in Kottayam district of the south Indian state of Kerala to Parameswaran Nair and Janakiamma.
+Sudhakar Mangalodayam was born Sudhakar P. Nair in Velloor, in Vaikom, in Kottayam district of the south Indian state of Kerala, to Parameswaran Nair and Janakiamma.
 After schooling at St. Ignatius School, Kanjiramattom, he did his college education at NSS College, Ottapalam from where he obtained his graduate degree.
 He started writing during this period, starting with radio plays.
 Later, he served as an assistant to noted film director, P. Chandrakumar.
-Soon, he started writing novels and published them as serials in periodicals, sometimes writing up to 9 novels simultaneously.
+Soon, he started writing novels and published them as serials in periodicals, sometimes writing up to nine novels simultaneously.

 Sudhakar Mangalodayam, who followed the literary style popularized by such writers as MT Vasudevan Nair, wrote over 50 novels which include Murappennu, Nandini Oppol, Koodappirappu, Maunasarovaram, Namam Japikkunna Veedu, Padasaram, Safalam, Chitta, Thillana, Amma and Kungumappottu.
 His foray into films was with Njan Ekananu, a 1982 film directed by P. Chandrakumar, for which he wrote the story, screenplay and dialogues.
-Subsequently, he wrote the story for three more films, viz.
-Vasantha Sena (1985), Kariyilakkattu Pole (1986) and Nandini Oppol (1994).
+Subsequently, he wrote the story for three more films, Vasantha Sena (1985), Kariyilakkattu Pole (1986) and Nandini Oppol (1994).

 Sudhakar was married to G. Usha and the couple had a daughter, Sreevidya.
 He died on 17 July 2020, at the age of 64, succumbing to age-related illnesses; his wife had predeceased him.